sjbennett123/polarlarp/content/current_writeups/cryptic_wishes/_index.md

 Number_of_Cast_Members: 10-12
 scenes:
   -
-    oog: The main room will be an open space for the first floor with skeletons,
+    oog: The main room an open space with skeletons
-    ig:
+    ig: first floor
-    flee_point:
+    flee_point: (OOG) Door to mod shack/ (IG) Back to the entrance of the crypt
   -
-    oog: the second floor will have a narrow hallways with wall spikes and a possible floor spike trap
+    oog: a narrow hallways with wall spikes and a floor spike trap
-    ig:
+    ig: the second floor
-    flee_point:
+    flee_point: (OOG) Door to mod shack/ (IG) Back to the entrance of the crypt
   -
-    oog: Third floor will be narrow hallway once more but will have skeletons as well.
+    oog: A narrow hallway with skeletons.
-    ig:
+    ig: Third floor
-    flee_point:
+    flee_point: (OOG) Door to mod shack/ (IG) Back to the entrance of the crypt
   -
-    oog: .
-Fourth floor will be an open area with skeletons and the angry ghost of Bolag Barkborer.
-Djinn will appear when they dissapear.
+    oog: will be an open area with skeletons and the angry ghost of Bolag Barkborer.
+Djinn will appear when Bolag dissapears.
-    ig:
+    ig: Fourth floor
-    flee_point:
+    flee_point: (OOG) Door to mod shack/ (IG) Back to the entrance of the crypt

 ---

-**Flee point:** (OOG) Door to mod shack/ (IG) Back to the entrance of the crypt